Gnoled5660/WRO-Car/README.md

 # Usage
 The car is meant to be driven autonomously, but withthe raspberry pi5, it is also possible to program it to drive manually.
 The autonomous car can drive around in lapses and avoid obstacles.

+# Firmware
+To run the code, you just have to upload the python file on to the raspberry pi 5.
+Note that you have to setup the pi5 first, including inserting a SD card, as the pi5 usually doesn't come with a SD card.

 <img width="900" height="614" alt="Bildschirmfoto 2026-06-14 um 11 54 30" src="https://github.com/user-attachments/assets/c77949a3-9d41-49cf-bd3d-2dc2900bcc03" />

 <img width="1688" height="2588" alt="Copy of fallout_zine_template-6" src="https://github.com/user-attachments/assets/e304b716-b2f3-44da-bacf-75173e7d4731" />